ToLeWeiss/RNA-Seq-analysis/README.md

 Ensure you have the required dependencies:
 - mamba >= 1.5.5 (alternatively conda >= 23.11.0)
-- a environment that has snakemake installed as specified [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
+- an environment that has snakemake installed as specified [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
 - a stable internet connection

 ## Installation